 SHOP THIS LOOK

-5. DRAWERS, DRAWERS, + MORE DRAWERS.
 Drawers allow for SO much storage!
-Our large drawers under our stove have proven to be much more practical than traditional cabinets!
+Our large drawers under our stove have proven to be much more practical than traditional cabinets.

-I highly recommend installing drawers inside your lower cabinets as well (shown below)!
-Incorporating large “drawers” within your cabinets makes it MUCH easier to reach dishes in the back of a cabinet!
+I highly recommend installing drawers inside your lower cabinets (shown below).
+Installing large drawers inside your lower cabinets makes it MUCH easier to reach dishes in the back of a cabinet.
+Just sayin’!

 SHOP THIS LOOK

-6. DRAWER UNDER OVEN.
-Adding a drawer under your oven (if you have a wall oven) is very practical as well!
+Adding a drawer under your oven (if you have a wall oven) is very practical as well.
 This is a great place to store cookie sheets.

 Tip: we installed our toe kick on the inside of the island so it wouldn’t be visible from the family room.
 You can see my toe kick in the kitchen island photo above.